frederikgram/PYGA/README.md

 ### Fast evolution
-Sometimes for a project, we do not care about the inbetween steps, we just want an answer and we want it _now_ for this exact reason, the PYGA GA can also be used as a simple return function. in the [configuration guide](configuration_guide.md) it is shown how to set iterate_evolution.
+Sometimes for a project, we do not care about the inbetween steps, we just want an answer and we want it _now_ for this exact reason, the PYGA can also be used as a simple return function. in the [configuration guide](configuration_guide.md) it is shown how to set iterate_evolution.

 The list of weights that is returned, is the fittest genome of the newest generation.
 Meaning that older and potentially better solutions _could_ get lost.

-Below is an example of how to use PYGA as a simple return function.
+Below is an example of how to use the PYGA as a simple return function.
 ```
 from PYGA import GA #  First we import our GA like so
 import numpy as np